Why Is It Hard to Connect With My Mother?

 stronger grounding

-safer connection
+safer relationships

 greater ability to receive love and support